adamhurm/yj_nearbyglasses_ios/README.md

   - `0x01AB` for `Meta Platforms, Inc. (formerly Facebook)`
   - `0x058E` for `Meta Platforms Technologies, LLC`
-  - `0x0D53` for `Luxottica Group S.p.A` (Who manufacturers the Meta Ray-Bans) They are immutable and mandatory.
-Of course, Meta also has other products that come with Bluetooth and therefore their ID, e.g. VR Headsets.
+  - `0x0D53` for `Luxottica Group S.p.A` (Who manufacturers the Meta Ray-Bans) They are **immutable and mandatory**.
+Of course, Meta and other manufacturers also have other products that come with Bluetooth and therefore their ID, e.g. VR Headsets.
 Therefore, using these company ID codes for the app's scanning process is prone to false positives.
 But if you can't see someone wearing an occulus rift around you and there are no buildings where they could hide, chances are good that it's smart glasses instead.
 - During pairing, the smart glasses usually emmit their product name, so we can scan for that, too.
 But it's rare we will see that in the field.
+People with the intention to use smart glasses in bars, pubs, on the street, and elsewhere usually prepare for that beforehand.
-- When the app recognised a BTLE device with a sufficiant signal strength, it will push an alert message.
+- When the app recognised a BTLE device with a sufficiant signal strength (see RSI below), it will push an alert message.
+This shall help you to act accordingly.

 ## Features
-- The app *Nearby Glasses* shows a notification when smart glasses are nearby (that means, a BTLE device of one of those three company IDs mentioned above)
+- The app *Nearby Glasses* shows a notification when smart glasses are nearby (that means, a BTLE device of one of those company IDs mentioned above)
-- **Nearby** means, the RSSI (signal strength) is less than or equal to a given value: -75 dBm (default).
-This corresponds to a medium distance and an ok-ish signal.
+- **Nearby** means, the RSSI (signal strength) is less than or equal to a given value: -75 dBm by default.
+This default value corresponds to a medium distance and an ok-ish signal.
 Let me explain:<br/>
  RSSI depends mainly on<br/>
   - Device transmit power
   - Antenna design